LuisSanguinetti/RAG/README.md

 ## Guide for windows
 1. run the requirements
-    1. pip install -r requirements.txt
+   `pip install -r requirements.txt`
 2. add any context you want as txt files in data folder
-3. make sure its running the ollama you want
+3. make sure its running the ollama you want, if not change it in the code and install the correctone
-4. run python rag_ejercicio.py
+4. run:
+   `python rag_ejercicio.py`